October 19, 2022

 For example, water makes up almost 60-70% of the total weight in regular shampoo, whereas it may be as high as 80-90% in conditioner (emulsion products).
 The quality of water used to manufacture these products is critically important.

 Water with high mineral content, such as hard water, can cause problems with the quality of the product as well as the hair itself by causing metal buildup.4

 Excess brushing, grooming, and chemical treatments cause hair to become dry, frizzy, and rough.
 The pores get larger, as a result, so water molecules are lost more quickly.

 A protein-based product offers the best protection from moisture loss, as protein is needed.

 Dry hair is a common problem and a large number of consumers suffer from it.
-That’s why so many hair treatments are labeled “Moisturizing” or “Hydrating.”
+That’s why so many hair treatments are labeled or marketed as “Moisturizing” or “Hydrating.”

 These products are intended to entice consumers with dry hair by promising to make their hair hydrated with balanced moisture along with surrounding environmental humidity levels.

-There is no one-size-fits-all answer to this question, as the amount of moisture you need to add to your hair will depend on its porosity, protein and moisture content, and the climate you live in.
+There is no one-size-fits-all answer to this question, as the amount of moisture you need to add to your hair will depend on its porosity, protein and moisture content, the climate you live in, and specific hair types.